anandwana001/android-interview/README.md

   Use Case is to run a one-time suspend action when the composable first enters the composition, such as fetching initial data from a network or showing a `Snackbar`
   - SideEffect is used to execute a block of code after every successful recomposition.
 It's an escape hatch to share Compose state with non-Compose code.
   Use Case is to publish Compose state to non-Compose code, for example, updating an analytics library with the latest state value after every recomposition.
-  - `DisposableEffect` is similar to `LaunchedEffect` but provides a mandatory `onDispose` block for cleanup.
-The onDispose block is executed when the composable leaves the composition or when the `key` changes.
+  - DisposableEffect is used for non-suspending side effects that require an explicit cleanup (teardown) process.
+  Unlike LaunchedEffect, the main effect block of DisposableEffect runs synchronously during composition.
+This block executes whenever the composable enters the Composition or when its given key(s) change.
+Its primary function is to provide a mandatory onDispose block for cleanup.
-  Use Case is to manage resources that require explicit cleanup, such as registering a `LifecycleObserver` and ensuring it's unregistered in the `onDispose` block to prevent memory leaks.
+  Use Case: Its primary use case is for managing listeners or observers from the Android framework that are not Compose-aware.
+For instance, registering a LifecycleObserver or a BroadcastReceiver inside the effect block, and then unregistering it within the mandatory onDispose block to prevent memory leaks.

 ## Thread